 Monckton Chambers is a member of the Bar Council Pupillage Gateway and all applications should be made in accordance with that scheme.
 We invite applications from pupils in the year preceding the October in which pupillage is due to start.
 We are, however, in exceptional circumstances willing to consider applications for deferral.

-We operate a mini-pupillage scheme.
-This is intended for people who are in their final year at, or have already graduated from, university, and who are interested in our areas of legal practice.
-For details, please see our Mini-pupillage page.
+We operate a mini pupillage scheme.
+This is intended for people who are in their final year at, or have already graduated from, university, and who are thinking of applying to us for pupillage.
+For details, please see our Mini pupillage page.

 Special pupillages & hosting arrangements